10 Content Marketing Mistakes and How to Fix Them

 At the very least, utilize the one built into your word processor.
 To be even more thorough, there are also free external tools, such as the Hemingway Editor.

 These tools will help you find even more ways to improve your readability.

 After this, make sure human eyes also check it.
 Someone on your content team or elsewhere in the company is sure to have done well in English class.
 If not, your content seems destined for failure.
-If a mistake remains when it gets published, be quick to correct the mistake once it is noticed.
-This means that your content will not only be more usable but also reflect better upon you.
+If a mistake remains when it gets published, be quick to correct the mistake once you notice it.
+Fixing your mistakes means that your content will not only be more usable but also reflect better on you.

 9. Bad Embedding

 A great way to make your content more engaging is to embed visual aids, resources, and examples.
-This can be in the form of tweets, videos, photos or slideshows, depending on the specific needs.
-It is easy to embed these into your content.
+Embeds can be in the form of tweets, videos, photos or slideshows, depending on the specific needs.
+Embedding these into your content is easy.
 Yet, simple mistakes with these resources can take away from their usefulness and appearance.